Last Updated: January 12, 2024

 Project Description: A Project Description is a detailed, written outline providing comprehensive information about its objectives, scope, methodologies, and key elements.
 It is a foundational document guiding the project from initiation through completion.

 Project Charter: A Project Charter is a formal document in project management that officially authorizes a project to proceed.
-It summarizes various elements of the project, such as the purpose, stakeholders, objectives, constraints, scope, the project team, and project structure, and serves as a reference of authority throughout its life cycle.
+It summarizes various elements of the project, such as its purpose, stakeholders, objectives, constraints, scope, project team, and structure, and serves as a reference of authority throughout its life cycle.

 Project Summary Task: The Project Summary Task in Microsoft Project is a summary task automatically created at the top level of the project hierarchy.
 It represents the entire project and summarizes key information, such as the project start date, finish date, duration, total cost, and total work.